The Bargaining Process – How Collective Bargaining Works

 - It is typical for a union to ask members for a strike authorization vote during collective bargaining before the expiration of the current contract.
 The union’s leadership will typically publicize the members’ authorization to strike as a mandate for their bargaining position and as a signal to the company that there is membership solidarity to strike, if necessary.
 The strike vote should not be misconstrued as evidence of a breakdown in the talks, nor that a strike is imminent.

 - The first goal is to reach a handshake agreement.
-If a handshake isn’t reached on or before July 31, 2018, both sides can agree to an extension.
+If a handshake isn’t reached on or before July 31, 2018, both sides can agree to an extension, which is what occurred during these negotiations.

 - Once a handshake agreement is reached, UPS and the Teamsters typically issue a press release and make a public announcement.